ribtoks/code-jamming/_posts/2013-06-08-emacs-hangs-on-large-file-with-dos-encoded-end-of-lines.md

   - inhibit-eol-convension
   - unix
 ---
-I&#8217;ve had a quite big C++ source file, copied from Windows with _^M_ symbol after each line.
+I've had a quite big C++ source file, copied from Windows with _^M_ symbol after each line.
 After any scrolling downside Emacs 24.2 hanged up and the only option was to kill it.

 Due to the fact that my _.emacs_ configuration is quite big, I started with binary search, commenting out parts of lisp code.
-After few minutes I&#8217;ve figured out, that the problem lies in _.gnu-emacs_ file, so I moved with binary search to that file.
+After few minutes I've figured out, that the problem lies in _.gnu-emacs_ file, so I moved with binary search to that file.

 Within 5 minutes, source of the problem was found: